Editing an Action

 6. To edit any condition, see Working with Conditions.

 7. To edit the saved search, select a new saved search.
-To appear in the dropdown list, the saved search record type must be the same as the base record type for the workflow.
+To appear in the dropdown list, the saved search record type must match the workflow base record type.
 See Executing an Action with a Saved Search Condition.

-8. Under Parameters, edit the properties for the type of action.
+8. Under Parameters, edit the properties for the action type.
 See Workflow Actions Overview.

 9. Click Save.